danielcarter/danielcarter.github.io/_courses/web_design_publishing/mc_4315_web_design_publishing.md

 By the end of this course, students will be able to:

+- demonstrate the use of HTML, CSS and other design technologies in digital storytelling
+- critique examples of online storytelling
+- explain the role of interactive, multimedia storytelling, including issues of diversity and inclusiveness
-- design and develop projects in HTML and CSS, as well as using current frameworks and content management systems.
+- develop functional sites that demonstrate user-centered design concepts using current frameworks and content management systems
-- critique examples of online storytelling.
-- produce online, multimedia packages.

 ### Course Organization